trades-construction18 min read

 Why Your Contractor Website Isn't Getting Leads (And How to Fix It)

-2025 guide for Durham & GTA contractors: 7 reasons your HVAC, roofing, or renovation website isn't generating leads—plus a proven fix checklist.
+Practical guide for Durham & GTA contractors: 7 common reasons HVAC, roofing, and renovation websites fail to generate leads, plus a fix checklist.

 You paid for a website.
 Maybe you even paid good money.
 But six months later, you're still getting most of your work through referrals and word-of-mouth.
-Sound familiar?
-You're not alone—over 70% of contractor websites we audit fail to generate a single organic lead per month.
+In Nexsite audits, this usually traces back to unclear calls to action, weak proof, thin service pages, slow mobile UX, or missing tracking.

 The problem isn't that websites don't work for contractors.
 The problem is that most contractor websites are built as digital business cards instead of lead-generating machines.
 After auditing dozens of trades websites across Durham Region, the GTA, and beyond, we've identified the exact reasons why contractor sites fail—and more importantly, how to fix them.